BB&T to build new mortgage service center, bring 600 employees to Mauldin - South Carolina Radio Network

-North Carolina-based BB&T announced Thursday it will build a new mortgage services center in Mauldin, housing more than 600 employees.
+North Carolina-based BB&T announced Thursday it will relocate its mortgage services center to a new site in Mauldin, eventually housing more than 600 employees.

 The financial services company said it will invest $30 million in the proposed 140,000-square-foot facility to be located near Interstate 385.
 The company said the site will handle administrative, back office and support functions.
 BB&T’s mortgage servicing facilities are currently located in downtown Greenville.